luroalfa/luroalfa/README.md

 ### And here something information about me:

-- 🔭 Now i'm working in the framework of react.
+- 🔭 Now I'm working in the framework of react.
 - 💬 Ask me about html, javascript, css, react js, photoshop, illustrator an figma.
 - 📫 How to contact me: rodriguezfallasluis@gmail.com.
 - ⚡ Curious fact: i like the music and sport.